anandgupta193/react-enterprise-starter-kit/README.md

   * Continious Integration and Deployment is setup using Travis and Netlify.

-  * Component documentation using React Storybook.
+  * Components documentation using React Storybook.

   * Github actions for labeling your PR's and build passing status checks using Node CI.